FNNDSC/pl-fastsurfer_inference/README.rst

 Abstract
 --------

-An app to efficiently perform cortical parcellation and segmentation on raw brain MRI images
+An app to efficiently perform cortical parcellation and anatomical segmentation mimicking FreeSurfer, on raw brain MRI images

 Synopsis